chriotte/Open_Health_Data_Analysis/README.md

 # Open Health Data Analysis

 Devices such as Fitbit et al can measure the body 24/7, but unfortunately, it can be difficult to extract and access this data.
-The goal of this repository is to have a set of scripts that fetches the full datasets and then does some clever analysis of the data.
+The goal of this repository is to have a set of scripts that fetch the full datasets and then does some clever analysis of the data.

-## Collaboraters needed
+## Collaborators needed
 This project started out as a simple script that has gradually been extended, collaborators are very welcome to clean up scripts, extend them, as well as add scripts for more devices and data sources.
+The project is under construction and continuous improvements can be expected.

 ### Current state of the project:
 #### Fitbit